Skip to content

 • Bite-Sized, Multi-Modal Lessons:

-• Concepts taught via <5-min videos, annotated snippets, and interactive sandboxes—all in one flow.
+• Concepts taught via <5-min videos, annotated snippets, and interactive chat learning.

 B. Contextual Practice Engine